 4.0 Results and Discussions

 The descriptive statistics showed that the mean exchange rate within the period of the study was Two Hundred and Thirty Naira per Dollar, (N240) with a standard deviation of Two Hundred and Four Naira per Dollar (N209).
-Agricultural Performance on the other hand showed an average of Three Billion Three Hundred and Thirty-One Million Naira with a standard deviation of One Billion Two Hundred and Twenty-Four Million Naira within the period of the study
+Agricultural Performance on the other hand showed an average of Three Billion Three Hundred and Thirty-One Million Naira with a standard deviation of One Billion Two Hundred and Twenty-Four Million Naira within the period of the study.

 4.1 Pre-Diagnostic Tests